Joe-Edwards/type-arithmetic/README.md

 4. If the successors of two numbers are equal, the numbers are equal
 5. (Induction)

+## Using the project

+Install SBT and start a console with `sbt console`.

+`import com.softwire.NaturalNumbers._` will put everything into scope.
+You will also need to `import com.softwire.ToInt._` to use the `toInt` helper.

 ## Type Representation

 We can represent these as types - see `NaturalNumbers.scala`